reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 62. [Reflected XSS on a DoD website](https://hackerone.com/reports/183871) to U.S. Dept Of Defense - 9 upvotes, $0
 63. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/216699) to U.S. Dept Of Defense - 9 upvotes, $0
 64. [Time Based SQL Injection vulnerability on a DoD website](https://hackerone.com/reports/189851) to U.S. Dept Of Defense - 9 upvotes, $0
-65. [IDOR on DoD Website exposes FTP users and passes linked to all accounts!](https://hackerone.com/reports/228383) to U.S. Dept Of Defense - 9 upvotes, $0
+65. [[Critical] Possibility to takeover any user account #2 without interaction on the https://██████████](https://hackerone.com/reports/544334) to U.S. Dept Of Defense - 9 upvotes, $0
-66. [Path traversal on ████████](https://hackerone.com/reports/217344) to U.S. Dept Of Defense - 9 upvotes, $0
+66. [IDOR on DoD Website exposes FTP users and passes linked to all accounts!](https://hackerone.com/reports/228383) to U.S. Dept Of Defense - 9 upvotes, $0
-67. [SQL injection on █████ due to tech.cfm](https://hackerone.com/reports/310031) to U.S. Dept Of Defense - 9 upvotes, $0
+67. [Path traversal on ████████](https://hackerone.com/reports/217344) to U.S. Dept Of Defense - 9 upvotes, $0
-68. [Reflected XSS in a Navy website](https://hackerone.com/reports/188691) to U.S. Dept Of Defense - 8 upvotes, $0
+68. [SQL injection on █████ due to tech.cfm](https://hackerone.com/reports/310031) to U.S. Dept Of Defense - 9 upvotes, $0
-69. [Reflected XSS on an Army website](https://hackerone.com/reports/184199) to U.S. Dept Of Defense - 8 upvotes, $0
+69. [Reflected XSS in a Navy website](https://hackerone.com/reports/188691) to U.S. Dept Of Defense - 8 upvotes, $0
-70. [Reflected XSS on a Department of Defense website](https://hackerone.com/reports/183855) to U.S. Dept Of Defense - 8 upvotes, $0
+70. [Reflected XSS on an Army website](https://hackerone.com/reports/184199) to U.S. Dept Of Defense - 8 upvotes, $0
-71. [Reflected XSS on a Department of Defense website](https://hackerone.com/reports/184286) to U.S. Dept Of Defense - 8 upvotes, $0
+71. [Reflected XSS on a Department of Defense website](https://hackerone.com/reports/183855) to U.S. Dept Of Defense - 8 upvotes, $0
-72. [Personal information disclosure on a DoD website](https://hackerone.com/reports/188149) to U.S. Dept Of Defense - 8 upvotes, $0
+72. [Reflected XSS on a Department of Defense website](https://hackerone.com/reports/184286) to U.S. Dept Of Defense - 8 upvotes, $0
-73. [File upload vulnerability on a DoD website](https://hackerone.com/reports/191243) to U.S. Dept Of Defense - 8 upvotes, $0
+73. [Personal information disclosure on a DoD website](https://hackerone.com/reports/188149) to U.S. Dept Of Defense - 8 upvotes, $0
-74. [Remote code execution (RCE) in multiple DoD websites](https://hackerone.com/reports/226245) to U.S. Dept Of Defense - 8 upvotes, $0
+74. [File upload vulnerability on a DoD website](https://hackerone.com/reports/191243) to U.S. Dept Of Defense - 8 upvotes, $0
-75. [[Critical] Possibility to takeover any user account #2 without interaction on the https://██████████](https://hackerone.com/reports/544334) to U.S. Dept Of Defense - 8 upvotes, $0
+75. [Remote code execution (RCE) in multiple DoD websites](https://hackerone.com/reports/226245) to U.S. Dept Of Defense - 8 upvotes, $0
 76. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329376) to U.S. Dept Of Defense - 8 upvotes, $0
 77. [MSSQL injection via param Customwho in https://█████/News/Transcripts/Search/Sort/ and WAF bypass](https://hackerone.com/reports/577612) to U.S. Dept Of Defense - 8 upvotes, $0
 78. [Video player on ███ allows arbitrary remote videos to be played](https://hackerone.com/reports/195635) to U.S. Dept Of Defense - 8 upvotes, $0